epicweb-dev/epic-stack/docs/decisions/021-node-version.md

 We'll use the `slim` flavor of the node.js images.

-We'll use the `bookworm` flavor of the node.js images (which is the current stable version of Dabian: v12).
+We'll use the `bookworm` flavor of the node.js images (which is the current stable version of Debian: v12).

 ## Consequences